Open-Technology-Foundation/post_slug/README.md

 ## Contributing

-Feel free to submit pull requests or open issues to improve the modules in this package.
+Feel free to submit pull requests or open issues to improve the code or documentation in this package.
+Bear in mind that changes to code in one module may necessitate changes to the other modules.

 https://github.com/Open-Technology-Foundation/post_slug.git